Literary-Insights/blog/src/content/blog/Mathletics - Wayne L. Winston.txt-1.md

 - Runs Created: A statistic developed by Bill James that estimates the number of runs a player contributes through their offensive performance.
 In 2016, Trout had 129 runs created while Bryant had 121 runs created, so by this metric Trout had the better offensive season.

-- OPS (On-base Plus Slugging): Combines a player's on-base percentage and slugging percentage into one number.
+- OPS (On-base Plus slug: ging): Combines a player's on-base percentage and slug: ging percentage into one number.
 In 2016, Trout had an OPS of .991 while Bryant had an OPS of .988, so again Trout edges out Bryant.

 - OPS+: Adjusts a player's OPS for ballpark factors and the league average.
 An OPS+ of 100 is league average.
 In 2016, Trout had an OPS+ of 173 while Bryant had an OPS+ of 146, indicating Trout created runs at a rate 73% above league average compared to Bryant at 46% above league average.